paulczar/kubernetes-cookbook/gcp/gcp-external-dns/README.md

-# External-DNS using GCP Cloud DNS for PKS
+# External-DNS using GCP Cloud DNS

 Currently When you create LoadBalancers and Ingress resources on Kubernetes you likely want to go and update DNS records to point at the external IP provided, or alternatively you may pre-register an external IP and code that in your resource.
 Either way its a multistep process.

-Fortunately there is a Kubernetes controller [external-dns](https://github.com/kubernetes-incubator/external-dns) which can automatically create DNS records from a number of different DNS providers based on services and ingress resources.
+Fortunately there is a Kubernetes add-on [external-dns](https://github.com/kubernetes-incubator/external-dns) which can automatically create DNS records from a number of different DNS providers based on services and ingress resources.
 There's even a [helm chart](https://github.com/helm/charts/tree/master/stable/external-dns) that will do most of the heavy lifting for you.

 This recipe will take you through using Helm to set up the external-dns controller to manage GCP DNS records.